John A. Roebling Suspension Bridge: History

 On December 1, 1866, pedestrians walked upon the bridge, known locally only as "The Suspension Bridge," for the first time.
 Over 166,000 people walked across in the first two days.
 Final touches were put on the bridge over the next few months, and construction officially ended in July 1867.
 Two men died during construction.
 When the Roebling Bridge was formally opened on January 1, 1867, the driver of a horse and buggy was charged a toll of 15 cents to cross; the toll for three horses and a carriage was 25 cents.
 Pedestrians were charged one cent.

-Alterations and designations
+The bridge was repainted blue in 1894.

 The original deck of the bridge was built at the lowest possible cost because of Civil War inflation, but the stone towers had been designed to carry a much heavier load than was originally demanded.
 In 1896, the bridge received a second set of main cables, a wider steel deck, and a longer northern approach.
 The reconstruction significantly altered the appearance of the bridge, but the new 30-ton weight limit extended its usefulness through the 20th century and beyond.

-In 1976, in honor of America's bicentennial, the bridge was painted blue (rather than brown).
+In 1901, electric lighting was added to the bridge.

+In 1918, an extension of the approach was completed to Third Street.

+Ramps were constructed leading directly from the bridge to the Dixie Terminal building used for streetcars in the late 1920s.
+These provided Covington–Cincinnati streetcars "with a grade-separated route to the center of downtown, and the terminal building was originally intended to connect, via underground pedestrian passages, with the never-built Fountain Square Station of the infamous Cincinnati Subway."

+At the time the Suspension Bridge was built, the Ohio River was very shallow, often only a few feet deep.
+A 100-foot vertical clearance was important as steamboats had high stacks to keep sparks as far as possible from the rest of the wooden craft.
+As more railroads were built and barges replaced steamboat traffic, dams to raise the river and control flooding made sense.
+In the early 1900s Congress authorized a system of locks and dams along the Ohio River.
+In 1929, the canalization project produced 51 wooden wicket dams and lock chambers along its length.
+This system assured that the depth of river at Cincinnati never fell below 9 feet.
+During the 1940s, a shift from steam propelled to diesel powered towboats allowed for longer barges than could be accommodated by the existing dams.
+In the 1950s the US Army Corps of Engineers replaced the outdated system with new non-navigable dams made of concrete and steel.
+These dams raised the height of the river at Cincinnati to a normal pool of about 26 feet, lowering the clearance of the Roebling Suspension Bridge to around 74 feet.